OfficeDev/hands-on-labs/O3659/O3659-1 WebSDK/Skype_for_Business_Web_SDK.md

 	The **getSelectedEmployeeInfo()** method creates the contact list and displays contact related information.
 This method also subscribes to the contact presence and will update the UI accordingly.

 ##Chatting with Conversation Control
-This section will outline how to render the Conversation Control and use it's chat functionality.
+This section will outline how to render the Conversation Control and use its chat functionality.
 In addition to starting a conversation, this section will also instruct the developer on how to listen for incoming chat notifications.

 1. Copy the **startConversation()** method into `Home.js`: